Black Diamond Therapeutics Ann - GuruFocus.com

-CAMBRIDGE, Mass. and NEW YORK, June 28, 2023 (GLOBE NEWSWIRE) -- Black Diamond Therapeutics, Inc. ( BDTX), a clinical-stage precision oncology company developing MasterKey therapies that target families of oncogenic mutations in patients with genetically defined cancers, today announced that it has commenced an underwritten public offering of $75.0 million of shares of its common stock.
-Black Diamond also intends to grant the underwriters a 30-day option to purchase up to an additional $11.25 million of shares of its common stock.
-All of the shares in the proposed offering are to be sold by Black Diamond.
-The proposed offering is subject to market and other conditions, and there can be no assurance as to whether or when the offering may be completed, or as to the actual size or terms of the offering.
+CAMBRIDGE, Mass and NEW YORK, June 29, 2023 (GLOBE NEWSWIRE) -- Black Diamond Therapeutics, Inc. ( BDTX), a clinical-stage precision oncology company developing MasterKey therapies that target families of oncogenic mutations in patients with genetically defined cancers, today announced the pricing of an underwritten public offering of 15,000,000 shares of its common stock at a public offering price of $5.00 per share.
+The gross proceeds to Black Diamond from the offering, before deducting underwriting discounts and commissions and offering expenses, are expected to be $75.0 million.
+All shares in the offering are to be sold by Black Diamond.
+In addition, Black Diamond has granted the underwriters a 30-day option to purchase up to an additional 2,250,000 shares of its common stock.
+The offering is expected to close on or about July 5, 2023, subject to customary closing conditions.

-Piper Sandler is acting as sole book-running manager for the proposed offering.
-Wedbush PacGrow is acting as the lead manager for the proposed offering.
+Piper Sandler is acting as sole book-running manager for the offering.
+Wedbush PacGrow is acting as the lead manager for the offering.

 The shares are being offered by Black Diamond pursuant to an effective shelf registration statement that was previously filed with the U.S. Securities and Exchange Commission (SEC) on November 14, 2022 and declared effective by the SEC on November 22, 2022 (File No. 333-268341).
 The offering is being made only by means of a written prospectus and prospectus supplement that form a part of the registration statement.
-A preliminary prospectus supplement relating to and describing the terms of the offering will be filed with the SEC and will be available on the SEC’s website at www.sec.gov.
+A preliminary prospectus supplement relating to and describing the terms of the offering was filed with the SEC and is available on the SEC’s website at www.sec.gov.

 This press release shall not constitute an offer to sell or a solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or jurisdiction.